Location: SSB 235, 2nd Floor

 Students will be successful participants in EOP&S by attending an EOP&S New Student Orientation.
 They will develop a sense of self-worth and accomplishment by participating in the annual EOP&S Graduation/Transfer ceremony.

-The EOP&S program is proud to announce that we have been accepting applications for Spring 2016 since January 4, 2016.
+The EOP&S program is proud to announce that we will be accepting applications for Spring 2017 beginning January 9, 2017.
 The applications are available online and will be reviewed on a first-come, first-served basis.
-Before you can apply, make sure that you are enrolled in 12 active units for Spring 2016 and that you qualify for the Board of Governors Fee Waiver (BOGW), either type A or B. We hope you have a successful semester!
+Before you can apply, make sure that you are enrolled in 12 active units for Spring 2017 (or 9 units if you are CAFYES - eligible) and that you qualify for the Board of Governors Fee Waiver (BOGW), either type A or B. We hope you have a successful semester!

 Remember: As an EOP&S student, you are required to complete three appointments every semester.
 Please try to make them by the following recommended deadlines: